I KNOW I HAVE WRoTHIS BEFORE BUT NOT

 whispered, not knowing where I fit in life or death.

-Self-determination gives you strength if you just believe in you
+Self-determination gives you strength if you just believe in yourself

 It felt great knowing that I was in control of my stroke recovery.